 Reports suggest, “If the patient is given 1 liter of oxygen via the concentrator, the oxygen percentage (or fraction of inspired air) in the lungs rises to 24 percent, 2 liters to 28 percent, and 10 liters to 60 percent,” according to the study.
 The liters of oxygen per minute must be adjusted according to need.”

 Oxygen concentrators are more convenient than oxygen cylinders because they are compact and easy to use.
 They are more expensive than cylinders, but they need very little maintenance.

 The only ongoing costs are for electricity consumption and the replacement of disposable filters and sieve beds after years of use.
-Make sure your needs are in tandem with the specifications you are being sold, and if required, please ask your supplier to testify the oxygen output on an oxygen analyser at higher flow of 5 Litre or 10 Litre.
+Make sure your needs are in tandem with the specifications you are being sold, and if required, please ask your supplier to testify the oxygen output on an oxygen analyzer at the higher flow of 5 liters or 10 liters.

-Servotech offers two models of oxygen concentrators, 5 Litre, which is immediately available and, 10 Litre, which can be made available in 10 working days.
-If you’re looking to buy a quality device, visit:
+Servotech offers two models of oxygen concentrators, 5 Litre, which is immediately available, and, 10 Litre, which can be made available in 10 working days.